 Drip edges will help direct water away from the fascia, so there is little risk of water getting under the roof components and causing damage.

-High winds can redirect moisture back into the roofing system when there is no drip edge in place to stop it.
-Other times, water splashback can happen during extreme weather conditions, creating damage to the roof underlay and other components.
+High winds can redirect moisture back into the roofing system if there is no drip edge in place to stop it.
+Other times, water splash-back can occur during extreme weather conditions, causing damage to the roof underlay and other components.

 That does not mean that you should forget about them entirely, though.
 For example, metal roofs that do not extend far beyond the structure should have a drip edge to direct the water away as needed.

 Minimizing Pests in the Attic or Roofing System

 Roof systems that have openings to the attic can benefit from adding drip edges.
 This additional component will help seal these spaces to help reduce the chances of rodents or pests getting into the attic or roofing system.